 - During the Second Anglo-Boer War in 1899-1902.
 The commander of one of the detached units of the Boers, a Ukrainian volunteer Yuri Budyak, saved from the shooting a young English journalist.
 Later, he helped Yuriy Budyak to enter Oxford University.
 In 1917, Yuri worked in the government of the Ukrainian People’s Republic.
 In 1943, Yuri Budyak died in a Soviet concentration camp.
-That English journalist was called Winston Churchill.
+The name of that English journalist was Winston Churchill.

-- The “Summertime” aria by George Gershwin for the opera “Porgy and Bess”, one of the most famous songs in the world, was created on the basis of the Ukrainian lullaby “Ой, ходить сон коло вікон”.
+- The “Summertime” aria by George Gershwin for the opera “Porgy and Bess” was created on the basis of the Ukrainian lullaby “Ой, ходить сон коло вікон”.
 Gershwin heard this composition in New York in the performance of the Ukrainian National Choir under the direction of Alexander Koshyts.